Is Masturbation Cheating? No, And Here’s Why Not

 No.

-Your partner doesn’t need to know everything you do that doesn’t impact them directly.
-This includes masturbation.
+Your partner doesn’t need to know about everything you do that doesn’t impact them directly.
+This includes solo sex.
+Masturbating privately is not cheating.

-Of course, in an ideal world I believe that partners should be able to talk openly about sex, including masturbation.
+Of course, I believe that partners should be able to talk openly about sex, including masturbation.
 But this doesn’t mean that you need to tell your partner every time you do it, or even specifically notify them that you masturbate at all.
-The overwhelming majority of people do it, so we should all probably just assume that our partners are getting themselves off sometimes and that it’s not a big deal.
+The overwhelming majority of people masturbate.
+We should all probably just assume that our partners are getting themselves off sometimes and that it’s not a big deal.

-People in relationships are still allowed privacy, and that privacy includes the right to have a private solo sex life if you want to.
+People in relationships are still allowed privacy, and that privacy extends to masturbation.

 Is Masturbation Cheating if I Watch Porn or Fantasise?